A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-5-14-on-mindfulness.markdown

 ### Spirit

 `"Have you seen those who have taken their own desires as their god?
-And so Allah left them to stray knowingly, sealed their hearing and hearts, and placed a cover on their sight.
+And so God left them to stray knowingly, sealed their hearing and hearts, and placed a cover on their sight.
-Who then can guide them after Allah?
+Who then can guide them after God ?
 Will you all not then be mindful?
 (45:23)"`

 Noticing the state of the heart and soul is a key responsibility for Muslims.
 What state is our soul in ?
 Are we able to focus in prayer ?
 What is the ultimate goal of mindfulness ?
 Are we transcending the lower plane (Dunya – coming from the word ‘adna’ which means low’) and ascending to what is higher (towards God’s attributes and their embodied understanding) ?
 By mindfully attending to our experiences, using virtues such as patience, courage, wisdom and love, we can rise above vices such as laziness, ill will, doubt and indulgence.
 Satan will always come at us from all sides to whisper to us about taking the lower path, yet being mindful will allow us to keep the end in mind and choose a superior route.
 It allows us to move past our narrow view and subjectivity of experience to arrive at the greater Truth.